All Products

 AnalyticDB:Partition pruning

 AnalyticDB for PostgreSQL supports column-based partitioning.
-A fact table can be split into multiple partitions.
-The system scans only the partitions that meet specified query conditions.
-This improves query performance.
-Partition pruning is a performance optimization method commonly used for partitioned tables.
+A fact table can be split into multiple partitions, and the system scans only the partitions that meet the specified query conditions.

-• Partition pruning is applicable only to partitioned tables.
+• Partition pruning applies only to partitioned tables.

-• Dynamic partition pruning supports only equivalence conditions such as = and IN on partition columns.
+• Dynamic partition pruning supports only equivalence conditions (= and IN) on partition columns.

 Static partition pruning